wunderkind2k1/go-by-example-book-generator/README.md

 - **Individual PDFs**: Creates a separate PDF for each Go example
 - **Combined PDF**: Merges all examples into a single PDF with an introduction page and table of contents
 - **Navigation bookmarks**: Includes clickable bookmarks in the PDF for easy navigation between examples
-- **Smart caching**: Skips downloading and converting files that already exist, making subsequent runs much faster
+- **Smart caching with word-based matching**: Intelligently detects existing files using Jaccard similarity on word sets, making subsequent runs extremely fast
 - **Dynamic page calculation**: Automatically determines correct page numbers for bookmarks regardless of content length
 - **Modern PDF generation**: Uses Rod (headless browser) and pdfcpu for high-quality PDF output
 - **Clean formatting**: Applies consistent styling and layout to all PDFs
 - **Self-contained**: Downloads all required assets (CSS, JS, images) locally
+- **Reliable filename handling**: Uses URL filenames as the source of truth, avoiding HTML parsing issues

 ## Requirements